 Not only does this creamer dissolve and blend well with coffee for a powder-based creamer, but it also doesn’t negatively affect the taste of the coffee.

-The suggested serving size for an 8-ounce cup of coffee is 2 tablespoons.
+The suggested serving size for an 8-ounce cup of coffee from your Keurig is 2 tablespoons.
 You might go through this creamer faster than other brands that recommend smaller servings if you’re a daily drinker.

 This creamer’s biggest “con” is that it is bland.
 If you prefer a little sweet taste, it might be a good idea to add cinnamon, honey, or both since it is an unsweetened creamer.